 Mr. Coleman, I see, states in a late issue that for years I have been a thorough Darwinian.
 In some respects this is so, but in some others it is not so.
 If the word Darwinian is used for evolutionist, and it seems to be,-I have been one for thirty years; lectured on the subject, and held a week's discussion with Senator Langfield, taking that ground, before Darwin wrote a line upon the subject.
-But, although I believe in evo-lution, I do not believe that it took place in the way that Darwin, Huxley, Spencer, and the writers of that school generally believe; nor do I think as Darwin teaches-"That probably all the organic beings which have ever lived on this earth have descended from some one primordial form into which life was first breathed."
-I think there is a law of life as there is a law of crystallization, and that, by virtue of its operation, living beings came into existence by myriads in the early geologic periods, and are still coming into existence, and that from these living forms which are brought into existence as naturally as crystals of alum in a solution of that liquid, the most perfect forms, including man, have been evolved through the geologic ages, by the operation of a variety of laws, of which natural selection, so ably elucidated by Charles Darwin is one.
-But leaving out of view, as Darwin and his school do, the spiritual side of the universe, I regard his theory as radically defective.
-I could as soon be-lieve that a boulder rolling down a mountain stream could be fashioned into a perfect bust of Daniel Webster, as that natural selection could transform a gelatinous dot into intelligent man.
-An infinite and intelligent spirit, in my opinion, presides over the universe, and natural laws are its instruments.
-The earth, permeated by the Eternal Spirit, was pregnant with man at the beginning and the life forms of the geologic ages pre-sent to us so many stages of the gestatine process by which, out of crude, unthinking matter was developed intelligent man; and I believe that if the planet should be returned to lava, man would in time be its fruit again.
-As when the cloth factory is burned its proprietors build another and turn out cloth again, because there is an intelligent spirit back of the cloth making and the factory; so back of the man and the earth, the factory in which he was made, is the intelligent spirit that produced him, and when that is left out of the calculation, I think Darwinism utterly fails to account for the existence of man.
-WILLIAM DENTON
+But, although I believe in evo-lution, I do not believe that it took, place in the way that Darwin, Huxley, Spencer, and the writers of that school generally believe; nor do I think as Darwin teaches-"That probably all the organic beings which have ever lived on this earth have descended from some one primordial form into which life was first breathed."
+I think there is a law of life as there is a law of crystallization, of life as there is a law of crystallization, and that, by virtue of its operation, living beings came into existence by myriads in the early geologic periods, and are still coming into existence, and that from these living forms which are brought into existence as naturally as crystals of alum in a solution of that liquid, the most perfect forms, including man, have been evolved through the geologic ages, by the operation of a variety of laws, of which natural selection, so ably elucidated by Charles Darwin is one.
+But leaving out of view, as Darwin and his school do, the spiritual side of the universe, I regard his theory itual side of the universe, I regard his theory as radically defective.
+I could as soon believe that a boulder rolling down a mountain stream could be fashioned into a perfect bust of Daniel Webster, as that natural sebust of Daniel Webster, as that natural se-lection could transform a gelatinous dot into intelligent man.
+An infinite and intelligent spirit, in my opinion, pressess over the uni-verse, and natural laws are its instruments.
+The earth, permeated by the Eternal Spirit, was pregnant with man at the beginning, and the life forms of the geologic ages pre-sent to us so many stages of the gestatine process by which, out of crude, unthinking matter was developed intelligent man; and I believe that if the planet should be re-turned to lava, man would in time be its fruit again.
+As when the cloth factory is fruit again.
+As when the cloth factory is burned its proprietors build another and turn out cloth again, because there is an intelligent spirit back of the cloth making and the factory; so back of the man and the earth, the factory in which he was made, is the intelligent spirit that produced him, and when that is left out of the calculation, I think Darwinism utterly fails to account think Darwinism utterly falls to account for the existence of man.

-Wellesley, Mass., Aug.
-22, '77.
+WILLIAM DENTON Wellesley, Mass., Aug.
+22, 777.

-The Religio-Philosophical Journal, of Chicago, Ills., starts out with its issue for September 15th upon a new volume-XIII-under the able and efficient headship of Col. Jnc.
-C. Bundy, assisted by J. R. Francis, and other able writers and correspondents.
-We wish this beacon-light of the cause in the West a prosperous future, and feel sure that its conductors will ever (as in the past) be found working for human good and the advancement of liberal thought and spiritual unfoldment among the people -Banner of Light.
+The Religio-Philosophical Journal, The Religio-Philosophical Journal, of Chicago, Ills., starts out with its issue for September 15th upon a new volume-XXIII-under the able and efficient headship of Col. Jno.
+C. Bundy, assisted by J. R. Franck, and other able writers and correspondents.
+We wish this beacon-light of the cause in the West a prosperous future, and feel sure that its conductors will ever (as in the past) be found working for human good and the advancement of liberal thought and spiritual unfoldment ameng the people.-Banner of Light.